Blimbono/TryHard-MRP/README.md

 # TryHard-MRP
-TryHard MRP is a Javascript project i started to both learn Java and build a small Manufacturing Resource Planner (MRP) system.
+TryHard MRP is a Javascript project i started to both learn Javascript and build a small Manufacturing Resource Planner (MRP) system.
 I figure Excel is just not gonna cut it anymore.